U.S. foodservice market insights for plant-based foods

 Understand alternative protein consumer segments, demographics, adoption, motivations, and perceptions.

-State of Alternative Protein series
+2026 State of the Industry series